-All pupils are entitled to Careers Education and Guidance.
-The lessons are part of the Personal Development Programme which will be delivered through weekly lessons and the emphasis is on enabling pupils to make well informed choices about their future.
+All pupils are entitled to Careers Education and Guidance and this forms part of the Personal Development Programme.
+All students have a weekly Personal Development lesson and the emphasis is on enabling pupils to make well informed choices about their future.

 Pupils who wish to learn to play a musical instrument are able to do so through the All Hallows Music School, which employs tutors for a wide range of instruments.
 This is an extra-curricular activity but lessons take place throughout the school day.
-Throughout Years 10 and 11 we hope for a 'return to normal' with opportunities to take part in enrichment and residential activities.